void-linux/void-packages/Manual.md

 #### Programs

-Programs put executables under /usr/bin (or in very special cases in other .../bin directories)
+Programs put executables under /usr/bin (or in very special cases in other .../bin directories).

-For those packages the upstream packages name should be used.
-Remember that in contrast to many other distributions, void doesn't lowercase package names.
+For those packages either the upstream package's name or (in rare cases) the main binary's name should be used.
+Void only accepts lowercase package names.
-As a rule of thumb, if the tar.gz of a package contains uppercase letter, then the package name should contain them too; if it doesn't, the package name is lowercase.

 Programs can be split into program packages and library packages.
 The program package should be named as described above.
 The library package should be